fchmainy/k8s-trainings-101/README.md

 - [using operator](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-operator/)

 here we will use the helm deployment mode as it is the simpler way to install all the components (Service Accounts, CRDs,...).
+Please type the following commands to install the latest nginx ingress helm chart.

 <pre>
 <b>helm repo list</b>